There are currently two vaccines which protect against HPV infection. These are called Gardasil and Cervarix. Cervarix is only for women.

-- Gardasil is designed to protect against four types of HPV:
+- Gardasil9 is designed to protect against nine different types of HPV.

 - Cervarix is designed to protect against HPV types 16 and 18.
 It also helps protect females between that ages of 10 and 25 against precancerous conditions and cancers of the cervix.